Boeing CEO admits company has been ‘far from perfect’ after a flood of safety lapses - KESQ

 By Chris Isidore and Gregory Wallace, CNN

-Washington DC (CNN) — Boeing CEO Dave Calhoun plans to apologize for Boeing’s recent safety failures in Senate testimony Tuesday and admit to problems with its safety culture, but he’ll push back on claims of some whistleblowers that the company created the problems by retaliating against those who brought safety issues to light.
+Washington DC (CNN) — Boeing CEO Dave Calhoun plans to apologize for Boeing’s recent safety failures in Senate testimony Tuesday and admit to problems with the company culture, but he’ll push back on whistleblower claims that the company retaliated against those who brought safety issues to light.

 “Much has been said about Boeing’s culture.
 We’ve heard those concerns loud and clear,” he will say in prepared remarks released by Boeing Monday afternoon.
 “Our culture is far from perfect, but we are taking action and making progress.
 We understand the gravity, and we are committed to moving forward.”